How To Wholesale Real Estate In Michigan: Step-By-Step (2024)

 Step 1: Partner With A Wholesale Mentor

 Connecting with a mentor can make your life a whole lot easier, whether you’re a beginner or a seasoned investor.
-He or she will put you in the right direction and give you the necessary tools to succeed as a Michigan wholesaler.
+He or she will put you in the right direction and give you the necessary to succeed in wholesale housing as a Michigan wholesale

 For example, Carson from Flint, Michigan joined the Real Estate Skills Pro Wholesaler VIP Program at just 18 years old!
-He had no prior real estate experience but wanted to build wealth for himself, become his own boss, and support his family through wholesaling.
-He found the perfect wholesale mentor for his goals and situation at Real Estate Skills.
+He had no prior real estate experience but wanted to build wealth for himself, become his own boss, and support his family through wholesaling real estate.
+He found the perfect wholesale mentor for his goals and situation at Real Estate Skills and wholesaling real estate course.

 Carson now wholesales, flips houses, and holds multiple properties in Michigan.
 Find out how Carson made $16,400 in profit from his first two wholesale real estate deals in our in-depth interview below: